WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 * Shortcode example code
 * Dashicon as dependence of admin stylesheet
-* Bubble notification on pending cpts
+* Bubble notification on pending CPTs
 * Import/Export settings
-* Custom capabilities with cpts and taxonomy support
+* Custom capabilities with CPTs and taxonomy support
 * wp_localize_script for pass PHP var to JS in the frontend
 * Class in frontend body with the slug of plugin
 * Support for your CPTs in Activity widget in dashboard